 Specific measures and funding have been provided for badly affected sectors, such as hospitality and the performing arts.
 At the same time the government has temporarily increased the rate of Universal Credit and Working Tax Credits paid to those on low incomes.

 These measures have supported many businesses and households.
 But there have been a number of criticisms.
 In January 2021 over 1.5 million self-employed people were estimated not to qualify for support because less than half their incomes came from self-employment or they had not been self-employed long enough.

 The government’s business loan schemes have been criticised for favouring landlords, who in many cases continue to be paid rent in full while their tenants have had to take out emergency loans.
 Meanwhile the significant increase in poverty caused by the pandemic has led many to call for permanent increases in Universal Credit and child support levels.

 So far most governments have focused their economic policies during the pandemic on keeping businesses alive and workers in jobs, and supporting household incomes.

-When social restrictions are eventually eased and economies are able to open up again, economists expect a sharp recovery in GDP.
-Consumer spending will rise, particularly in areas where there is pent-up demand such as tourism and leisure activities.
+As social restrictions have been eased and economies open up again, there has been a sharp recovery in GDP.
+Consumer spending has risen, particularly in areas where there is pent-up demand such as hospitality and leisure activities.
 But the loss of many businesses during the crisis, and much higher levels of unemployment, mean that a full-scale recovery will not occur quickly.

 There is therefore a strong case for further fiscal stimulus measures to boost economic output and bring unemployment down.
 Both the OECD and the IMF have urged governments to sustain their spending, and not to return to austerity.
 They note that with interest rates already near zero, there is little more that monetary policy can do.